-- (1) Supplies, professional services, or contractual services, as defined herein, where the estimated costs or fees thereof exceed \$150,000; - estimated cost for the basic construction of a project exceeds the threshold amount provided in F.S. § 287.017, for Category Five, as may be revised from time to time, or where the estimated fees for a planning or study activity exceed the threshold amount provided in F.S. § 287.017, for Category Two, as may be revised from time to time; or - (3) Capital improvements where the estimated cost thereof exceeds the threshold amount provided in F.S. § 255.0525(2), as may be revised from time to time (on a case-by-case basis, the Chief shall have the discretion to reduce the threshold amount for capital improvements consistent with the competitive encouragement threshold amount of F.S. § 255.101(2), as may be revised from time to time).
+- Supplies, professional services, or contractual services, as defined herein, where the estimated costs or fees thereof exceed \$150,000; - Professional design services, as defined herein, where the estimated cost for the basic construction of a project exceeds the threshold amount provided in F.S. § 287.017, for Category Five, as may be revised from time to time, or where the estimated fees for a planning or study activity exceed the threshold amount provided in F.S. § 287.017, for Category Two, as may be revised from time to time; or

+(3) Capital improvements where the estimated cost thereof exceeds the threshold amount provided in F.S. § 255.0525(2), as may be revised from time to time (on a case-by-case basis, the Chief shall have the discretion to reduce the threshold amount for capital improvements consistent with the competitive encouragement threshold amount of F.S. § 255.101(2), as may be revised from time to time).